Devín Castle: History

+During the Czechoslovak Socialist Republic communist dictatorship, the castle was within the border zone of the Iron Curtain which prevented people from escaping the country.

 Some parts of the castle were reconstructed in the 20th century, and the most recent improvements for visitors were completed in 2023.
 The castle hosts an interesting museum.
 Archaeological works at the site have revealed the remains of a Roman tower dating from the 1st century AD and evidence of a prehistoric settlement.